mathom/Botman/README.md

 You can also compile [SAM](https://github.com/s-macke/SAM) if you like.

-You can import some sounds for the soundboard function with the included `convert.sh` script.
+Sounds for the soundboard function can be imported with the included `convert.sh` script.

 Usage
 -----